gunjandatta/gunjandatta.github.io/pages/examples/index.md

 This code walkthrough will demonstrate how to upgrade a classic solution to SPFx.
 The sample solution will use DataTables.net, jQuery and Bootstrap to render a simple datatable in a webpart.

+* Learn how to create a basic TypeScript project
+* Learn how to use NodeJS to import libraries
+* Learn how to create a SPFx and Teams solution

 ## Starter Solutions

 ### [gd-sprest](https://github.com/gunjandatta/sprest-starter/wiki)